 Sue: I’d like to see one of those do a three-point turn in that corridor.

-Sue: OK, so people on this planet get their kicks from watching people suffer?
+Sue: Okay, so people on this planet get their kicks from watching people suffer?
 That would never happen today, would it?

 Me: Not without a premium rate phone line it wouldn’t.